Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

-In order to assess the influence of the (unexpectedly) moderate fall in the large-scale data, we considered two different cases, namely removing by hand the three data points above 70 arcmin and excluding the G15 region from the computation of the cross-correlation function.
-For each case, we have performed two MCMC runs (uniform and Gaussian prior on $\beta$) and compared the results with those from the previous subsection.
-The full cornerplots are shown in Figs. \ref{corner_xc_uniform_all_vs_noG15_vs_nolargescale} and \ref{corner_xc_gaussian_all_vs_noG15_vs_nolargescale}, respectively.
+In order to assess the influence of the (unexpectedly) moderate fall in the large-scale data, we considered excluding the G15 region from the computation of the angular cross-correlation function.
+We performed two MCMC runs, namely, with a uniform and a Gaussian prior on $\beta$, and compared the results with those from the previous subsection.
+The full cornerplots are shown in Figs. \ref{corner_xc_uniform_all_vs_noG15} and \ref{corner_xc_gaussian_all_vs_noG15}, respectively.